ctrliq/kernel-src-tree/Documentation/networking/ethtool-netlink.rst

 ETHTOOL_A_RSS_INPUT_XFRM attribute is a bitmap indicating the type of transformation applied to the input protocol fields before given to the RSS hfunc.
 Current supported options are symmetric-xor and symmetric-or-xor.
+ETHTOOL_A_RSS_FLOW_HASH carries per-flow type bitmask of which header fields are included in the hash calculation.

 PLCA_GET_CFG
 ============